-A lockdown alert may be issued to building occupants through the TCATA radio system by announcing a Code Blue.
+A lockdown alert may be issued to building occupants by announcing it on the TCATA Schoolcast system by text message.
 The alert could also come by word of mouth, Campus Personnel, text message, or email.

 Upon receiving a lockdown alert the following procedures apply: